 Please learn to plant at least potatoes, anyone can grow potatoes, I promise.
-Get good potato seeds, preferably Non-GMO ones.
+Get good potato seeds, preferably Non-GMO varieties.
 You can plant them non-stop over and over.
-Plant, grow, harvest and start another planting of potato seeds.
+Plant, grow, harvest, and start another planting of potato seeds.
 This is where I buy all of my seeds: SeedsNow

 8. Wash Clothes by Hand

 I have talked about having the equipment to wash your clothes by hand.
 You can use a bucket or washtub.
-Please be prepared to be able to wash clothes before we lose power for days, weeks or months.
+Please be prepared to be able to wash clothes before we lose power for days, weeks, or months.
 The laundromats will not be working if we lose power.
-The bathtub is not a smart idea because if the sewer lines do not work, the drains in the tubs will not work or they may back up.
+The bathtub is not a smart idea because if the sewer lines don’t work, the drains in the tubs won’t work, or they may back up.